Lamar Avenue (State Route 4, US 78)

 Shelby County

-State Route 4 (US 78), widely known as Lamar Avenue, is a heavily traveled corridor beginning southeast of downtown Memphis and running to the Mississippi state line in Shelby County.
+Lamar Avenue (State Route 4, US 78) is a heavily traveled corridor beginning southeast of downtown Memphis and running to the Mississippi state line in Shelby County.
 The route supports a mix of freight and commute-oriented traffic within a highly dense local network of freight, trucking, and industrial development.
-The project for Lamar Avenue includes widening the roadway for approximately 5.1 miles.
+TDOT has constructed or will construct projects along Lamar Avenue, which includewidening the roadway for approximately 5.1 miles.

 The corridor faces crippling congestion, severely impacting the operations of freight facilities, warehouses and distribution centers.
 The proposed improvements are intended to address congestion and improve safety.
 Improvements will also enhance the efficient delivery of products to both domestic and international markets and will promote economic investment and job growth in the region.

 Current Status: One segment is complete.
-Two segments are identified for funding in TDOT's 10-Year Project Plan.
+One segment is under construction, and the final segment is identified for funding in TDOT's 10-Year Project Plan.

 Funding Type: All three segments of improvements to Lamar Avenue were identified in the IMPROVE Act. $71.1 million of funding for this project comes from a federal INFRA grant that TDOT and the Memphis Metropolitan Planning Organization (MPO) applied for and received in 2018.
 TDOT anticipates that a portion of some segments may be funded through the Transportation Modernization Fund.